 Reaching the Upper and Lower Antelope Canyon

-Q: What is the time to see the beam of light?
+What is the time to see the beam of light at Antelope Canyon?

-Q: Can I take my children for the tour?
+Can I take my children on the tour of Antelope Canyon?

-A: Yes, you can visit the Antelope canyon with children.
+Yes, you can visit Antelope Canyon with children.
 It is safe for children of all ages.
 The walk does not involve any dangerous heights but you should consider the season when traveling.

-A: Yes, you can cover both sides of the canyon in a single day.
-You can check out the antelope canyon tour packages.
+Yes, you can cover both sides of the canyon in a single day.
+You can check out the Antelope Canyon tour packages.
 You can start with the Upper Antelope Canyon between 11 am to 2 pm and it is recommended to visit the Upper Canyon first.
 Then move towards the Lower Canyon and enter is at 2 pm.
 This will give you a chance to see the best of both the canyons.

 All tour operators have different starting times so you need to book the tour accordingly.
 You will have time to travel between the canyons.
 You can spend a maximum of two hours in the canyons and some offer 60 or 90-minute tours.
 Doing both in a day is possible if you plan accordingly.

-A: Yes, the canyon is completely safe for the elderly, and those over 65 need to consider carefully how much they can walk and whether they can handle outside temperatures.
-Consider the perks and drawbacks in upper vs lower antelope canyon and then make a decision.
+Yes, the canyon is completely safe for the elderly, and those over 65 need to consider carefully how much they can walk and whether they can handle outside temperatures.
+Consider the perks and drawbacks in Upper vs Lower Antelope Canyon and then make a decision.

 - Travel Hacking 101 Guide: Travel the World for Little Cost